domo-domino-desu/toc-20260824-zh/README.md

 This is the source material for the textbook *Theory of Computation* by Jim Hefferon.
 Get a PDF at https://hefferon.net/computation.

+The text has more than eight hundred exercises, and comes with complete answers to each, at the same site.
+Also at that site are the in-class slides that I use, derived from the text so the wording is the same.
+And, there are videos on my YouTube channel for people who are reading this work on their own.

 ## Status